JohnGu9/react-material-components-web/README.md

 Before version 0.4.0, the build target is `es5`.

+Version 0.4.0, the build target is `esnext`.
+It is too aggressive and will not be support by many toolchains.
+Sorry.

-After version 0.4.0, the build target is `esnext`.
+After version 0.4.1, the build target is `es2020`.
 You should use some bundle tool to help your bundle this project code into your own project (like `esbuild`).
 Set your tsconfig file `"module": "ESNext"` and build system (like `vite` config file `build.target`) to convert your code to target platform compatible code.

-Why `esnext`?
+Why `es2020`?
-Using `esnext` to compile this project and preform minimal transpiling.
+Using `es2020` to compile this project and preform minimal transpiling.
 This can product less redundant code and reduce the package size for download.

 ## Development requirement